 - Obtain the License

 To set up your eCommerce business in the UAE, you will have to obtain an eCommerce license from the Department of Economic Development of the Emirates of your choice.
-The type of license will be determined by the nature of your business activities, and if you choose to set up in a Free Zone, the license will be provided by the relevant free zone authority.
+The nature of your business activities will determine the license type, and if you choose to set up in a Free Zone, the license will be provided by the relevant free zone authority.

 - Office Space Option